Competition Rules and Definitions for 2022/23

 spots, digital noise, and film scratches, are allowed.
 Stitched images are

 not permitted.
 All allowed adjustments must appear natural.
-Color images
+Colour images

 can be converted to greyscale monochrome.
 Infrared images, either